 Committed to progress, Jim has designed, developed, and executed emergency operations training classes and exercises throughout the United States.
 He has consistently produced training sessions that meet both federal and private industry needs, while motivating students to learn and engage.
 Conducting evaluations of policies, plans, and procedures, Jim has ensured that they were applicable to an all-hazards environment and remained practical and achievable.
 Additionally, he has been involved in the development of Hazard Mitigation Plans that meet the requirements for federal emergency reimbursement funding through FEMA.

-Jim holds a Bachelor of Science in Forestry, with a Minor in Fire and Chaparral Management, from the California Polytechnic University, San Luis Obispo, CA. He is currently certified as a Type 1 Logistics Section Chief (LSC) and Assistant Area Commander, Logistics.
-Jim also serves as a Logistics Section Chief on a Federal Area Command Team.
+Jim holds a Bachelor of Science in Forestry, with a Minor in Fire and Chaparral Management, from the California Polytechnic University, San Luis Obispo, CA. He is currently certified as a Type 1 Logistics Section Chief (LSC) and an Area Commander Logistics Chief.
+Jim also serves as an Area Commander Logistics Chief on a Federal Area Command Team.
 He has leveraged his knowledge and experience to co-found the Urban Search and Rescue Team for the County of San Luis Obispo, California, and is also a fire service instructor at the local Allan Hancock Community College.